hmcts/ccd-case-print-service/README.md

 ## Overview
 [Express](http://expressjs.com) application that allows an authorised user to retrieve case data in a printable format.

+The output comprises a summary, with some key information such as Case Number and user requesting the printout, followed by a dump of the case details in JSON format.

 ## Getting started

 ### Prerequisites